openkfw/TruSpace/README.md

-# SmartSpace
+# TruSpace
-Repository for SmartSpace
+Repository for TruSpace